 Is there a cure?

-No, because the damage to the brain is irreparable but therapy can encourage the brain to develop alternative pathways.
+There is no cure for cerebral palsy, because the damage to the brain is irreparable but therapy can encourage the brain to develop alternative pathways.

 Is it progressive?

-Is it terminal?
+Is it life-limiting?

 Is every child with cerebral palsy the same?